 A trip to Africa would be incomplete without a visit to the seeming endless Serengeti.
-Said to be a major inspiration to the movie the lion king the Serengeti did not disappoint.
+Said to be a major inspiration to the movie the Lion King, the Serengeti did not disappoint.

-The Serengeti means endless plain in Swahili and once you are in the park it’s easy see to how it got its name.
-The only interruption are the large smooth rocks that seemed to have been sprinkled into the grass of the plains.
+The Serengeti means endless plain in Swahili and once you are in the park it’s easy to see to how it got its name.
+The only interruption is the large smooth rocks that seemed to have been sprinkled into the grass of the plains.
 Pride rock was not fabricated by the animators of Disney, it’s a very real place.
 The lions in the Serengeti use these rocks to scope out prey, sunbathe, and just hang out.

-On our second morning in the park we came across one of the rock formations and from a distance we could see something moving high on top of the rocks.
+On our second morning in the park, we came across one of the rock formations and from a distance, we could see something moving high on top of the rocks.
 As we got close we found two beautiful adult Simba’s.
 Another word taken from Swahili, Simba means lion and was used as the main character’s name in the movie.

 These two large males used the vantage point of the rocks to stalk a herd of buffalo in the distance.
 They posed nicely for us staying far into the plains give a very regal and thoughtful look.
 From our position looking up at the lions we had great shots of the lions nicely lit and a bright blue backdrop.
 The golden colored lions really pop out of the picture, as they stood on the tall sand colored rocks.
 This was my favorite scene we came across on our entire safari so far.